 Edna Belle Keefer

-The Life Summary of Edna Belle
+Brief Life History of Edna Belle

 When Edna Belle Keefer was born on 25 July 1896, in Jefferson Township, Hillsdale, Michigan, United States, her father, William H. Keefer, was 28 and her mother, Gertrude Black, was 18.
 She married Ward Almond Cook on 22 June 1921, in Hillsdale, Hillsdale, Michigan, United States.
 They were the parents of at least 1 son and 2 daughters.
-She lived in Jefferson, Jackson, Michigan, United States in 1910 and Hillsdale, Hillsdale, Michigan, United States in 1984.
+She lived in Jefferson, Columbia Township, Jackson, Michigan, United States in 1910 and Hillsdale, Hillsdale, Michigan, United States in 1984.
 She died on 15 November 1984, in Adams Township, Hillsdale, Michigan, United States, at the age of 88, and was buried in East Hill Cemetery, Osseo, Hillsdale, Michigan, United States.

 Photos and Memories (6)